rysavy-ondrej/ethanol/Source/Ethanol.ContextProvider/Readme.md

 **Parameters**:
 - `start` (Optional): Specifies the start of the desired interval.
 - `end` (Optional): Specifies the end of the desired interval.
-- `ip` (Optional): A specific IP address to filter by, fetching contexts associated with this particular host.
+- `hostkey` (Optional): A specific IP address to filter by, fetching contexts associated with this particular host.

 **Sample Request**:
 ```